More than £23.1m investment is going to help Regenerate, Renew and Revitalise Goldthorpe, Thurnscoe and Bolton upon Dearne through the Towns Fund.

 Theme: Growing Goldthorpe

-More business activity will lead to more spending in the local economy of Goldthorpe, Thurnscoe and Bolton upon Dearne, as well as provide skills and training opportunities.
+More business activity will lead to more spending in the local economy of Goldthorpe, Thurnscoe and Bolton upon Dearne.
+It will also provide skills and training opportunities.

 Theme: Developing Goldthorpe

-Funding will be allocated to regenerate traditional terraced streets through improvements designed to help grow people’s pride in their area and improve residents’ well-being, including physical and mental health.
+Funding has been sought to regenerate traditional terraced streets.
+This is through improvements designed to help grow people’s pride in their area and improve residents’ well-being, including physical and mental health.

-This will be achieved through creating more welcoming public spaces for residents to interact with each other socially with opportunities for informal play and active travel.
+This will be achieved through creating more welcoming public spaces for residents to interact with each other socially.
+Giving opportunities for informal play and active travel.
 In addition, new affordable homes could be delivered to our low-carbon standard.

 Theme: Connecting Goldthorpe and Placemaking Goldthorpe